yamankatby/react-native-everywhere/pages/index.md

 - Menubar Apps
 - Android TV and tvOS

-Now that we know we can run React Native apps everywhere, what's next?
+Now that we know we can run React Native apps "everywhere", what's next?

 ## Build for every screen size